openedx/edx-documentation/en_us/course_authors/source/set_up_course/pub_create_ann_course/pub_create_course_run.rst

    The status changes to **Reviewed**.

 When you mark a course run as reviewed, the Publisher tool automatically sends a notification to the edX publisher.
-The Publisher then creates a preview of the About page for the course run.
+The edX publisher then creates a preview of the About page for the course run, and the course team accepts or declines the About page preview.
+For more information, see :ref:`Pub Publishing an About Page in Publisher`.

 .. _Pub Add a Comment to the Course Run: